 The VPAL provides the state-of-the-art listening and viewing equipment.
 It also houses a KIC Bookeye GS400 overhead scanner with an easy-to-use touch screen interface.
 The scanner can produce color or black-and-white images of materials up to 17" x 24" and is ideal for scanning large or fragile items.
 Features include auto focus and book mode with auto book fold correction.
 Images can be saved in a variety of digital formats including TIFF, JPEG, OCR and multipage PDFs and can convert scanned text images to audio files.
 Users are given the option of emailing the scanned images to themselves or saving them to a USB flash drive.
 Use of the scanner is free, but printing is not available at this time.

-The VPAL is on the second floor of the Cravens building (the taller of the two library buildings, the other being Helm Library).
+The VPAL is on the second floor of the Raymond Cravens Library (the taller of the two library buildings, the other being Helm Library).

-- If you come from the Fine Art Building direction, enter the Cravens Library building and take the elevator to the second floor.
+- If you come from the Fine Arts Building direction, enter the Raymond Cravens Library building and take the elevator to the second floor.

-- If you come from the Garret Hall direction, don't enter Java City into Helm Library, come down towards Cravens and you can find the side door with VPAL's signage.
+- If you come from the WKU Commons at Helm direction, come down towards Cravens and you can find the side door with VPAL's signage.

-- If you come into the Cravens building from Normal Street, just go further and turn right to enter the elevator.
+- If you come into Raymond Cravens Library from Normal Street, just go further and turn right to enter the elevator.
 Then go to the second floor.